 As of December 31, 2024, management has evaluated the effectiveness of Chubb's internal control over financial reporting based on the criteria for effective-internal control over financial reporting established in "Internal Control-Integrated Framework," issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
-Based on this evaluation, management has concluded that Chubb's internal control over financial reporting was effective as of December 31, 2024.
+Based on this evaluation, management has concluded that Chubb's internal control over financial reporting over financial reporting established on this evaluation, management has concluded that Chubb's internal control over financial reporting was effective as of December 31, 2024.